avdwebLibraries/avdweb_Switch/README.md

 The same happens with doubleClick, which also generates two pushed() events.
 When doubleClick is used, ignore the second pushed() result or don't call pushed().
 When doubleClick is not needed, simply don't call doubleClick().

+#### Combining singleClick, doubleClick, and longPress events

+If these three events must be used toghether the best strategy is to stick to their get functions and avoid using pushed().

 ## Hardware considerations

 #### Connecting switches to the microcontroler